GLOBAL MARKETS-European stocks head for biggest rise in two months

 In commodities, oil futures lingered near six-week lows over concerns about a supply glut amid faltering demand.

-Gold touched a 3-1/2-week low earlier in the session and was trading down slightly at $1,250 an ounce ahead of U.S. trading.
+Gold touched a 3-1/2-week low earlier in the session and was trading down slightly at $1,250 an ounce at 0900 GMT.